sridharzgit/reactForms/README.md

 # reactForms
-How form submissions work in react using simple student details form
+How form submissions work in react using formik